RomanKue/docs-example/docs/dev-ops-handbook/incident-recovery.md

 are done in case platform components are done, need to be followed here.
 In case the problem is within the application, it needs to be informed (via an incident).

-The service group corresponding to an application can be found in [`Connect IT`](https://connectit.muc), under the tab `CMDB Information` (after searching for the application, by application ID)
+The service group corresponding to an application can be found in [Connect IT](https://connectit.muc), under the tab `CMDB Information` (after searching for the application, by application ID)

 ![](../assets/connectit.png)